 from PCC alumnus Rev. Jennifer Zogg

 Though I had grown up attending church, I met God in a new and powerful way in the fall of 2001 through the campus ministry at the University of Rochester known as the Protestant Chapel Community (“PCC.”)
-And now, six years later, I am a seminary graduate and the newly-ordained Curate for Family Ministry at St. Paul’s Episcopal Church here in Rochester.
+And now, years later, I am the Rector for Church of the Epiphany (Episcopal Church) in East Providence, RI.

 With my friends at PCC I was able for the first time to delve deeply into my faith.
 We openly explored our questions, served the poor, and sought the pastoral guidance of the chaplain from time to time who was always generously available and visible on campus.
 I had the opportunity to worship with peers from Methodist, Presbyterian, Lutheran, UCC, Baptists, and many other backgrounds.
 In this factious world PCC is perhaps the one place, in my brief experience, which has come closest to answering Jesus’ prayer to the Father – that they all may be one.

 At the U of R there are ample resources for each student’s academic, social and leadership development.
 Yet, at a secular institution, the responsibility for providing spiritual support and growth rightly belongs to those of us who care about campus ministry.
 With so many voices in the modern age competing for the attention of college students, don’t we in the Church have a need to make sure that the Word of the one Voice can be heard among the cacophony?